One of the tastiest and healthy condiments is also grossly underrated. Try this green onion chimichurri recipe and see what you’ve been missing.

 - Combine everything in a food processor and pulse several times on low until everything is finely chopped, but not blended.
-(You can also do this by hand, chopping the cilantro and parsley finely, and combining all the solid ingredients on a cutting board and cutting until desired consistency.
-Add to a bowl with the oil, vinegar and salt and whisk to combine).
+(You can also do this by hand, chopping the cilantro and parsley finely, and combining all the solid ingredients on a cutting board and cutting until desired consistency.)

 - Taste and add more salt if needed.

-- Can be stored in the refrigerator covered for up to 15 days.
-May warm slightly.
+- Store in the refrigerator covered for up to 15 days.